amonks/chris/README.md

 Within {{double-brackets}} in html blocks, and within javascript blocks, several useful objects are global.

 - `page` is the root component (in the pages folder).
 It might be the current component or it might have called the current component.
+- `this` is the current component.
+It might be the same as `page`, or it might not.
 - `attrs` is a map of the attrs passed to the current component, if the current component was called from html with attrs.
 - `children` is the current component's children as html, if the current component was called from html and has child tags within it.